danguetta/XLKitLearn_docs/docs/predictive_analytics.md

 ## Advanced Settings

-A number of <a id="advanced-settings" class="hover-link" href="javascript:;" title="">advanced settings</a> are provided by XLKitLearn at the bottom of the addin sheet.
+A number of <a id="advanced-settings-image" class="hover-link" href="javascript:;" title="">advanced settings</a> are provided by XLKitLearn at the bottom of the addin sheet.
 These settings differ on PC and Mac computers.

 ### PC Advanced Settings